adrianrochacon10/adrianrochacon10/README.md

 ## Hi, I'm Adrian Rocha👋

-I am a committed and responsible young programmer, currently pursuing my degree in Software Engineering.
+<p>I am a committed and responsible young programmer, currently pursuing my degree in Software Engineering.
 I specialize in backend development and also support frontend tasks.
-I have worked on both web and mobile applications, ensuring high-quality and efficient solutions.
+I have worked on both web and mobile applications, ensuring high-quality and efficient solutions.</p>

-About Me
+<h2>About Me</h2>

 🏫 I'm studying at the Technological University of Durango 🧑‍💻 I love using Software as a solution for every problem.